microsoft/fluentui/rfcs/react-components/extension-packages.md

 This build and infra should be aligned towards our ideal goal for the Fluent UI monorepo to avoid diverging.
 This will also ensure that partners can easily consume all the improvements the Fluent UI build team deliver.

+There is no obligation to publish to the `@fluentui/contrib` scope.
+These tools can be used by anyone to create a publishable library, and their usefulness can extend to beyond UI components to even creating utility libraries.
+Publishing reusable libraries are not obvious and often publishers need to worry about:

+- Transpilation
+- Correct package.json format
+- Typings
+- Distributed artifacts

+We want to help users who don't have experience publishing libraries succeed with a minimal learning curve.

 #### Documentation federation